What is MEV? Maximal Extractable Value explained

 Whether fair or unfair, the MEV industry has been growing.

-A 2023 report by Galaxy Research revealed that MEV on Ethereum earned $133 Million for the entire 2022.
-By 2023, this value has grown to $600 Million.
+A 2023 report by Galaxy Research found that MEV on Ethereum generated $133 million in 2022.
+In 2025, analysts estimate this value at $562 million.

 Is MEV Good or Bad?

-Whether MEV is perceived as good or bad often depends on one's perspective—some see it as an inherent part of market dynamics.
+Whether MEV is good or bad often depends on one’s perspective.
+Some see it as an inherent part of market dynamics.
 In contrast, others view it as a potential source of manipulation and unfair practices.
-The blockchain community needs to continue addressing MEV-related challenges and work toward solutions that maintain fairness, security, and the overall integrity of decentralized systems.

 Editor’s Note: This article was originally published in February 2024 but has been updated with new information